 Have supplies at the ready

-As she gets older, give her a little kit to put into her school bag with a few pads, fresh knickers and wipes, just in case.
+As she gets older, give her a little kit to put into her school bag with a few pads or period undies, fresh knickers and wipes, just in case.

 … and try not to make a fuss.
 They really don’t like that.
 (I got told I don’t need to ask if she is okay every five minutes, just twice a day is enough.)